orsonteodoro/muslx32/README.md

-php | Shows phpinfo for apache.  php-fpm segfaults with nginx and doesn't show phpinfo() phpmyadmin | Shows database tables and rows mariadb | Tested with phpmyadmin nginx | Shows it works
+php | Shows phpinfo for apache.  php-fpm segfaults with nginx and doesn't show phpinfo() phpmyadmin | Shows database tables and rows mariadb | Tested with phpmyadmin nginx | Shows "it works!"

 ### Buggy